clue/reactphp-socks/README.md

 > Also note how local DNS resolution is in fact entirely handled outside of this SOCKS client implementation.

+If you've explicitly set the client to SOCKS4 and stick to the default *remote DNS resolution*, then you may only connect to IPv4 addresses because the protocol lacks a way to communicate hostnames.
+If you try to connect to a hostname despite, the resulting promise will be rejected right away.

 #### Authentication

 This library supports username/password authentication for SOCKS5 servers as